appscode/blog/content/post/proxysql-one-2022.06.01/index.md

 +-----------+---------------------------------------+---------+
 4 rows in set (0.005 sec)
 ```
-We can see that queries were properly distributed over the MySQL servers.
+We can see that queries were properly distributed over the MySQL servers as well.

-### Check TLS
+#### Check TLS

 * Exec into the ubuntu pod, open in MySQL console with test user credential and connect to ProxySQL service.
 ```shell